First impression of the Cubot H1

 Otherwise, the Android 5.1 Lollipop used here is really "stock", the menu is fast and the system is stable.

-The two cameras of the Cubot H1 solve with 13 megapixel (rear camera) and 8 megapixel (front camera) on.
+The two cameras of the Cubot H1 have a resolution of 13 megapixels (rear camera) and 8 megapixels (front camera).
 Unfortunately, nothing is known about the image sensor used here.
-The Camera app uses a slightly enhanced MediaTek camera app.
-Functions like the panorama mode or the HDR function also offers this app.
+A slightly extended MediaTek camera app was used for the camera app.
+This app also offers functions such as the panorama mode or the HDR function.

 The picture quality is neat in good lighting conditions.
 Only a slight image noise is noted.
 The colors are also good and have a lively effect.
 There is also an autofocus, which is not the fastest, but works well in itself.

 In low light conditions, however, the pictures are also significantly worse.
 The picture noise is clearly noticeable here.
 The camera also reacts a bit slower.
 What I also do not like are the slightly washed-out colors that the Cubot H1 shoots at night.
 With active flash, however, night shots are again quite useful.